 Articles

 Time to put the lab coats away?
-Posted almost 10 years ago
+Posted over 10 years ago

 Any good dictionary will tell you that an ‘experiment’ is a test or investigation that is devised to provide evidence for or against a hypothesis.
 It will also tell you that to ‘fail’ is to try and do something but be unable to do it.
 England coach Stuart Lancaster’s decision to select Manu Tuilagi on the wing for the their 28-27 second Test defeat to New Zealand in Dunedin ticks both of these boxes.